-- For an assignment v := expr or binding equation v = expr, v must be declared to be at least as variable as expr. - When determining whether an equation can contribute to solving for a variable $\mathbf{v}$ (for instance, when applying the perfect matching rule, see section 8.4), the equation can only be considered contributing if the resulting solution would be at most as variable as $\mathbf{v}$ . - The right-hand side expression in a binding equation (that is, expr) of a parameter component and of the base type attributes (such as start) needs to be a parameter or constant expression. - If v is a discrete-time component then expr needs to be a discrete-time expression.
+- For an assignment v := expr or binding equation v = expr, v must be declared to be at least as variable as expr. - For multiple return assignment (x1, ..., xn) := expr (see section 11.2.1.1), all of x1, ..., xn must be declared to be at least as variable as expr. - When determining whether an equation can contribute to solving for a variable \mathbf{v} (for instance, when applying the perfect matching rule, see section 8.4), the equation can only be considered contributing if the resulting solution would be at most as variable as \mathbf{v} .